ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Blowfish usage with short key

 Indica um alerta quanto ao tamanho das chaves suportadas pelo Blowfish.
-A mensagem que aparece é esta:

 > _The Blowfish cipher supports key sizes from 32 bits to 448 bits.
 A small key size makes the ciphertext vulnerable to brute force attacks.
 At least 128 bits of entropy should be used when generating the key if use of Blowfish is required.
 For more information checkout the CWE-326 \(_[_https://cwe.mitre.org/data/definitions/326.html_](https://cwe.mitre.org/data/definitions/326.html)_\) advisory._